barisere/twitter-api-clone/README.md

 The API documentation can be viewed as an HTML page (using SwaggerUI) by running the application and navigation to the "/api-doc" path.
 Navigating to the "/api-doc-json" path will produce the documentation in JSON, format.

-## TODO
+## Possible improvements

 1. The integration tests have some implicit coupling by using shared database state across some tests.
 Some of that shared state is desirable, in order to reduce setup/teardown overhead.
 The shared state should be made explicit.

 2. The API documentation is auto-generated, and it is spread across the entire code base.
-Having it in one module can be better, so explore that approach.
+Having it in one module can be better a approach.

 3. Either host a live version of the API on Heroku, or host the API documentation file on SwaggerHub.

+4. There is no strict architectural pattern used here, although there is some resemblance to MVC.
+Adopting an architectural pattern can make the project easier to navigate.

+5. There is no length restriction on account usernames.
+That I forgot something so important is humiliating.